Taylorsville, Mississippi: History

 Taylorsville was established on the Gulf and Ship Island Railroad in 1900.
 The site was selected by an employee of the railroad, and soon after a post office was built.
 The post office was originally located about five miles away in Old Taylorsville (now a community located off of Mississippi Highway 531), but was later moved to New Taylorsville.
 It was the moving of the post office to New Taylorsville that established the present location of the town.

 Soon after, the Old Stringer Hotel was built.
 Many years later, in 1946, it was burned down in an arson fire.
 The town of Taylorsville was founded as a result of the extensive pine forests that grow in Smith County and the surrounding areas.
 The vast majority of the area was cut by Eastman-Gardiner.
 As lumber was a very plentiful resource, new businesses and homes both were rapidly built.

 There are a variety of industries present in Taylorsville, including lumber, manufacturing, signage, agriculture, and finance.
 Taylorsville is the headquarters of Southern Pine Electric, an electric co-op chartered in March 1938 to serve 481 homes and farms.
 Today, Southern Pine Electric is one of the largest electric cooperatives in the United States with nearly 10,000 miles of energized line serving more than 65,000 meters.
 The 11-county service area encompasses 14.3% of the total land mass of Mississippi.

-On March 15, 2025, a large and destructive tornado ripped through the town.
-Extensive damage was confirmed.
+On March 15, 2025, a large and destructive EF2 tornado ripped through town, resulting in extensive damage.

 Suspected Lynching of Rasheem Carter

 On October 2, 2022, Rasheem Carter, an African-American man, went missing after working a contracting job in Taylorsville.
 Immediately prior to his disappearance, Carter had contacted both his mother and local police officials to report that he was being harassed by three truckloads of unidentified men that had worked on the job with him and been following him while yelling racial slurs.
-Carters decapitated remains were found two months after his disappearance.
+Carter's decapitated remains were found two months after his disappearance.

 The case garnered international attention after a trail camera was found to have captured an image of a shirtless and bruised Carter wandering through the woods south of the town on the day of his disappearance.
 Though it remains unsolved, the racially charged nature of the incident and Taylorsville's reputation as a sundown town have led the case to frequently be cited as a modern lynching.

 Furthermore, the controversy surrounding the Taylorsville police department's handling of the case has led to accusations of corruption and calls for a federal probe into the department.
 On April 29, 2023, a large protest calling attention to the police's alleged misconduct took place in Taylorsville.